hyunynim/LostArk-bot/README.md

-# Discord bot for 유머
+# Discord bot for LostArk
 # Todo
 - Scheduling for commands
 - Refactoring